 · Hiking trails: The Snir Stream Hiking Trail is a short, gentle hike along the eastern banks of the stream.
 There is plenty of shade from the dense plane trees and thick foliage.

-· Observation Points: There are some fantastic observation points in the park that offer spectacular views of the northern part of the reserve, where the stream flows past a basalt plateau and through a canyon.
+· Observation Points: Some fantastic observation points in the park offer spectacular views of the northern part of the reserve, where the stream flows past a basalt plateau and through a canyon.
 You can also see the Ghajar Bridge, where the stream leaves the canyon.

 · Travertine Falls: A series of small waterfalls to the left of the hiking trail features yellowish travertine rock formed by a slow, steady current flowing continuously for many years.